mannandeep/mannandeep/README.md

 - 👋 Hi, I’m @mannandeep
 - 👀 I’m interested in Computer Science and Data Science
-- 🌱 I’m currently learning Machine Learning and Deep Learning
+- 🌱 I’m currently learning Android Developemnt and Machine Learning
 - 🙌 I’m looking to collaborate on Software Development projects to bring about a social impact!
 - 📫 How to reach me Email-> mannan.caur@gmail.com